glenux/bromios-cartographer/README.md

 Bromios Carthographer
 =====================

-Bromius is a simple and lightweight mind-mapping tool based on HTML + JS.
+Bromius intends to be a real-time collaborative mind-mapping tool based on HTML + JS.

 Current status (2013-12-17) : It is not usable yet.
 Work is in progress.